People: All users

 - Add sticky notes and text for annotating diagrams.

-- Switch to Create with AI tool.
+- Switch to the Create with AI tool.

 Create a Diagram with AI